hairymax/hairymax/README.md

 ## Hi, I'm Maxim 👋
 ### Python programmer, Data Scientist

-I love to do things with Python.
+I love to do things with Python!
 After trying to use machine learning for my research tasks, I got too involved.
 I took a professional retraining course "Data Scientist" at Yandex.Practicum, and now I am developing in DS.
 Check out my Computer Vision and other projects.